What Is An eMortgage?

 In a time when just about everything is moving digital, it comes as no surprise that mortgages are following the same trend.
 An eMortgage is an electronically created and stored version of the standard mortgage documents.
 It can also refer to a fully electronic mortgage process, including an eClosing and digital signing of documents.

 While eMortgages were around before 2020 and the outbreak of COVID-19, they’ve expanded even more since then.
 More people are turning to digital mortgages as a way of taking extra precautions during the pandemic.

-How Does An eMortgage Differ From A Conventional Mortgage?
+How Does An eMortgage Differ From A Traditional Mortgage?

 What Are The Advantages Of An eMortgage?